SIMPLY REVOLUTIONARY. PHASE ONE XT REVIEW

 With the Phase One XT I get the incredible resolution and beautiful colours of the Phase One IQ4 coupled with the amazing image quality of Rodenstock HR lenses, in a compact package, with as much horizontal shift & as much rise and fall as I need for my work, all controllable from the digital back without the need for cables and contraptions, and with modern-age EXIF.

-Compared to other field tech cameras, I gain in terms of size and weight, while losing in terms of extra shift and, in the case of the Arca-Swiss Rm3di, built-in tilt.
+Compared to other field tech cameras, choosing the Phase One XT I gained substantially in terms of size and weight, while losing some in terms of extra shift and, in the case of the Arca-Swiss Rm3di, built-in tilt.
 While I expect the X Shutter to be used with other brands’ systems as well in the future, it won’t be as closely integrated as it is when you use it on the Phase One XT.
-As well, using X Shutter on any camera other than the Phase One XT will require a cable to work, making it more cumbersome to setup your camera in the field.
+I.e., using X Shutter on any camera other than the Phase One XT will require a cable to work, making it more cumbersome to setup your camera in the field.
+In short, the Phase One XT definitely wins in terms of portability, ease of use and streamlined workflow, both in and out of the field; and costs less than all the alternatives, except for Cambo.
+Unless you really need more than 12mm of shift, and use lenses offering a wide enough image circle to take advantage of that extra, I wouldn’t look elsewhere.

 Compared to other, smaller-sensor medium format systems, I gain in terms of sheer image quality, movements, UI essentiality and landscape-oriented features available in the IQ4, while losing in terms of zoom lenses availability, weather-sealing, overall camera speed, autofocus and battery life.
 Out of all these, the one that matters the most to me is weather sealing; luckily, this is easily taken care for using something like the Think Tank Photo Emergency camera cover.